Meth Withdrawal Symptoms, Detox and Treatment

 Most users are curious about how long meth stays in the system for a variety of reasons.

-That is only a rough guide however, because if meth is injected, it can in your systems for much longer.
+That is only a rough guide however, because if meth is injected, it can remain in the body much longer.

 what is meth

-In addition, if meth is used with other drugs, like alcohol, opioids, or if it’s cut with other unknown substances, it’s likely to stay in the system even longer.
+In addition, if meth is used with other drugs, like alcohol, opioids, or if it’s cut with other substances, it can stay in the system even longer.

-When a person has stopped using the drug long enough for the body to metabolize all of the traces of it, meth withdrawal usually kicks in, if not sooner.
+When a person has stopped using the drug long enough for the body to metabolize all traces of it, meth withdrawal usually kicks in.

-The combination of both the meth comedown and meth withdrawal can be especially difficult and often poses extremely uncomfortable physical and mental symptoms.
+The combination of both the meth comedown and meth withdrawal can be difficult and creates extremely uncomfortable physical and mental symptoms.

 Related: How Long Does Alcohol Withdrawal Last?